AvivGelfand/Resume/README.md

 # Education

-## The Hebrew University of Jerusalem, MSc in Statistics
+## The Hebrew University of Jerusalem, MSc in Statistics & Data Science

 - Oct 2023 – July 2026
 - Thesis on Dimensionality Reduction in Deep Learning (LLMs focused), guided by Prof. Ariel Jaffe.